sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 ``getMockBuilder()``
 ^^^^^^^^^^^^^^^^^^^^

-As mentioned before, when the defaults used by the ``createStub()`` and ``createMock()`` methods to generate the test double do not match your needs then you can use the ``getMockBuilder($type)`` method to customize the test double generation using a fluent interface.
+When the defaults used by ``createMock()`` to generate the mock object do not match your needs then you can use the ``getMockBuilder($type)`` method to customize the mock object generation using a fluent interface.

 The methods provided by the Mock Builder are documented below.

 ``setConstructorArgs()``